What rights do autistic students have in Ontario schools?

 You can bring a representative (advocate, lawyer, friend, support person) to speak on your behalf.O.
 Reg.
 181/98, s.
 5(3)

 Written Statement of Decision required.
-Must include placement, identification, reasons, and your right to appeal.O.
+Must include the identification, the placement, and (where the pupil is placed in a special education class) the reasons for that decision.
+Also informs you of your right to appeal.O.
 Reg.
-181/98, Part V
+181/98, s.
+18

 Annual review.
 Placement must be reviewed at least once per school year unless you waive it in writing.O.
 Reg.
 181/98, s.
 20